-RS-232 (also called serial, COM port) is still common interface and most PC are still equipped with serial interface (RS232C) connector.
-This PC serial port interface is single ended (connects only two devices with each other), the data rate is less than 20 kbps.
-It's a voltage loop serial interface with full-duplex communication represented by voltage levels with respect to system ground.
+The RS-232 (also called serial, COM port) is still common interface and most PC that are still equipped with serial interface (RS232C) connector.
+This PC serial port interface is single ended (interconnect two devices only), the data rate is less than 20 kbps.
+RS232 is the voltage loop serial interface with full-duplex communication represented by voltage levels with respect to system ground.
 A common ground between the PC and the associated device is necessary.
 Hot-plug isn't supported, but sometimes allowed.

 |DE-9 Pin||Signal Name||Dir||Description

 Note: Direction is DTE (Computer) relative DCE (Modem)

 Nowdays RS232 PC serial port is often hidden and presented as the RS232 header on the motherboard only.

 PC serial port pinout signals

 Since PC serial port is based on RS-232 standard, you may find signal details in the RS-232 interface pinout document

 RS232 data is usually sent as a packet with 7 or 8 bit words, start, stop, parity bits (may be varied).
 Sample transmission shown on picture: Start bit (active low, usually between +3v and +15v) followed by data bits, parity bit (depends on protocol used) and finished by stop bit (used to bring logic high, usually between -3v and -15v).

 Sample RS232 serial port device.
 How serial mouse works